There are a lot of different terms used to describe the various kinds of warranties offered on products. Here are some of those terms:

 - Other warranties can be added to the legal warranty: the manufacturer's warranty (also called a "conventional warranty") and an extended warranty.

 Before charging a customer for an extended warranty, merchants must explain the protections offered by the other warranties attached to the product.
-(A merchant is someone doing business.)
+For example, the leagal warranty.